Dummy-Bug/Quora-Question-Pairs/README.md

 - Kaggle Winning Solution and other approaches: https://www.dropbox.com/sh/93968nfnrzh8bp5/AACZdtsApc1QSTQc7X0H3QZ5a?dl=0
 - Blog 1 : https://engineering.quora.com/Semantic-Question-Matching-with-Deep-Learning
 - Blog 2 : https://towardsdatascience.com/identifying-duplicate-questions-on-quora-top-12-on-kaggle-4c1cf93f1c30

+<h2>1.3 Real world/Business Objectives and Constraints </h2>

+1. The cost of a mis-classification can be very high.
+Imagine a scenario if we declare two questions to be duplicate but they are not duplicate , then all the answers that were referred to question1 will be referred to question2 which can be extremely dangerous.

+2. You would want a probability of a pair of questions to be duplicates so that you can choose any threshold of choice.because if we predict only 1 or 0 then it would not tell us how confident we are with our prediction , but since we want misclassification to be very very less

+3. No strict latency concerns.even if it takes quora to identify that questions are duplicate  a couple of seconds it would not matter much.

+4. Interpretability is partially important.

 <h1>2.
 Machine Learning Probelm </h1>